tigerbeetle/tigerbeetle/docs/internals/lsm.md

 ## Manifest

 The manifest is a tree's index of table locations and metadata.
-(Not to be confused with the [SuperBlock Manifest](https://github.com/tigerbeetle/tigerbeetle/blob/main/src/vsr/superblock_manifest.zig)).

 Each manifest has two components:
-- a single [`ManifestLog`](#manifest-log) shared by all levels, and
+- a single [`ManifestLog`](#manifest-log) shared by all trees and levels, and
 - one [`ManifestLevel`](#manifest-level) for each on-disk level.

 ### Manifest Log

-The manifest log is an on-disk log of all updates to the tree's table index.
+The manifest log is an on-disk log of all updates to the trees' table indexes.

 The manifest log tracks: